m-bugaj/YouTube-AutoComment-Bot/README.md

 - Modify `channel_urls.txt` to include the YouTube channels you want to comment on.
 - Customize your comments by adding or removing entries in the `comments.txt` file.
 Read the 3) point of the [IMPORTANT INFO](https://github.com/m-bugaj/YouTube-AutoComment-Bot#-important-info-)  section to learn how the comments.txt file should look.

+## 🚀 Future Enhancements

+In the future, it is planned to make a window application for easy management of bot settings.

 ## 👨‍💻 Author

 - **Michał Bugaj**